ialy1595/korean-index-of/README.md

 /// 5
 ```

-If you want to get all the matching results at once, use `koreanAllIndexOf`.It returns the result indices in an array.
+If you want to get all the matching results at once, use `koreanAllIndexOf`.
+It returns the result indices in an array.
 If there is no match result, it returns empty array, `[]`.

 ```
 import { koreanAllIndexOf } from 'korean-index-of';